OpenEvalProject/evals/manuscripts/elife-103035/v2/manuscript.md

 ## Materials and methods

-## Strains
+### Strains

 N2 Bristol was used as the wild-type strain (Brenner, 1974).
 The following mutations and transgenes were used: cwn-1(ok546) (deletion) (Zinovyeva and Forrester, 2005), cwn-2(ok895) (deletion) (Zinovyeva and Forrester, 2005), egl-20(n585) (missense behaving like null) (Maloof et al., 1999), lin-17(n3091) (nonsense) and lin-17(n671) (nonsense) (Sawa et al., 1996), mig-1(e1787) (nonsense) (Pan et al., 2006), mom-5(ne12) (nonsense) (Rocheleau et al., 1997), cam-1(gm122) (nonsense) (Forrester et al., 1999), cfz-2(ok1201) (deletion) (Zinovyeva and Forrester, 2005), lin-18(e620) (nonsense) (Inoue et al., 2004), osIs113 (ΔCRD-LIN-17); osEx395 (ceh-22p::CWN-1::VENUS) (Yamamoto et al., 2011), osIs93 (egl-20p::CWN-2::VENUS), a spontaneous integration of osEx402 (Yamamoto et al., 2011), tkIs12 (mig-24::Venus) (Tamai and Nishiwaki, 2007), qIs74 (sys-1p::GFP::POP-1) (Siegfried et al., 2004), qIs95 (VENUS::SYS-1) (Phillips et al., 2007), qyIs127 (lam-1::mCherry) (Ihara et al., 2011), xnSi1 (mex-5::GFP::PH) (Chihara and Nance, 2012). cki-1(RNAi) was performed as described previously (Fujita et al., 2007). lin-17(os2) was identified in a screen for the Psa (phasmid socket absent) phenotype (Sawa et al., 2000). lin-17(os2) and lin-17(mn589) (gifted by Mike Herman) carry mutations in the second and seventh cysteine residues of the CRD domain (C36Y and C104Y), respectively. os2 and mn589 exhibit 38% and 47% Psa phenotype (indicating T cell polarity defects), respectively, while lin-17(n3091) shows 95% Psa phenotype (Goldstein et al., 2006). mes-1(bn7) is a temperature-sensitive allele with higher penetrance of the germless phenotype at 25°C than at 15°C, and was grown at 22.5°C. The germless phenotype of mes-1(bn7) was observed by the absence of the mex-5::GFP::PH signal through direct observation of epifluorescence.

-## Plasmid construction
+### Plasmid construction

 ΔCRD-LIN-17 (pMM39) contains a 5 kb XhoI genomic fragment upstream of the lin-17 start codon and a lin-17 cDNA fused to Venus at its C-terminus in the pPD49.26 vector (gift of A Fire).
 The CRD domain was precisely deleted from the lin-17 cDNA. sys-1p::GFP(NLS) (pSS20) contains the sys-1 promoter from the GFP-POP-1 plasmid (pJK707) (Siegfried et al., 2004) inserted into pPD95.67 (gift of A Fire). lag-2p::NLS::mKikGR (pSN17.4) contains a 7.4 kb lag-2 promoter fragment and NLS::mKikGR coding sequence (codon-optimized). pMM39, pSS20, pSN17.4, and mig-24::Venus (Tamai and Nishiwaki, 2007) plasmids were injected into unc-76(e911) animals along with the Unc-76 rescuing plasmid (Bloom and Horvitz, 1997) to obtain osEx576, osEx443, osEx509, and osEx283, respectively.
 Subsequently, osEx576 and osEx509 were integrated by UV-irradiation to generate osIs113 and osIs168, respectively.

-## Quantification of POP-1 asymmetry in the Z1 and Z4 division
+### Quantification of POP-1 asymmetry in the Z1 and Z4 division

 Localization of POP-1 and SYS-1 was observed using confocal microscopy (Zeiss LSM700) and signal intensities were quantified with ImageJ software.
 As SGP daughter cells are situated in distinct focal planes, the signal ratios of GFP::POP-1 (sys-1p::GFP::POP-1) [qIs74] between SGP daughter cells were normalized using the levels of sys-1p::GFP(NLS) [osEx443], which are considered to be the same between them.
 First, in wild-type animals with osEx443 but not qIs74, signal intensities in the SGP daughter cells at focal planes showing maximum intensity in each cell were quantified.
 Distances (Z1.p-Z1.a or Z4.a-Z4.p) along the Z axis were also recorded.
 Ratios of signal intensities (Z1.p/Z1.a or Z4.a/Z4.p) on a logarithmic scale and distances were plotted on the Y axis and X axis, respectively.

-Using these plots, a regression line was calculated:y=−0.034x+0.0148
+Using these plots, a regression line was calculated:

+$$
+y=−0.034x+0.0148
+$$

 To assess the variability of the predicted values, we calculated the predicted values of the regression line and their CI.
 First, the standard error (SE) of the residuals was determined, which was 0.0613.
 Next, given a sample size of 97, the degrees of freedom were 95.
 Based on these degrees of freedom, the t-value for a 95% CI was calculated.
-Finally, the upper (eupper) and lower (elower) bounds of the the 95% CI for each predicted value ŷ were calculated using the following formulas:eupper=y^+t×SEelower=y^−t×SE
+Finally, the upper (eupper) and lower (elower) bounds of the the 95% CI for each predicted value ŷ were calculated using the following formulas:

+$$
+e_{upper}=y^+t\timesSE
+$$

+$$
+e_{lower}=y^−t\timesSE
+$$

-The deviations of the upper and lower bounds of the 95% confidence interval were defined as follows:υupper=eupper−y^υlower=elower−y^
+The deviations of the upper and lower bounds of the 95% confidence interval were defined as follows:

+$$
+υ_{upper}=e_{upper}−y^
+$$

+$$
+υ_{lower}=e_{lower}−y^
+$$

 Subsequently, distances (Z1.p-Z1.a or Z4.a-Z4.p) along the Z axis as well as fluorescent intensities in both wild-type and mutant animals with sys-1p::GFP::POP-1 (qIs74) were recorded, and the distances were used as the x values in the regression equation to calculate theoretical ratios of fluorescence expressed equally between SGP daughter cells.
-Then, the observed fluorescence ratios of sys-1p::GFP::POP-1 on a logarithmic scale were adjusted by subtracting these theoretical values calculated from the distances (ri).ri=yi−y^i
+Then, the observed fluorescence ratios of sys-1p::GFP::POP-1 on a logarithmic scale were adjusted by subtracting these theoretical values calculated from the distances (ri).

+$$
+ri=yi−y^i
+$$

 Finally, the absolute and signed values of the results (absolute and signed differences) were used to evaluate extent and orientation of SGP polarity, respectively.
 To evaluate the absolute differences, cases where the residuals were greater than vupper were assessed as exhibiting polarity formation (ri>vupper).
 Conversely, for the signed differences, cases where the residuals were greater than vupper were defined as having normal polarity(ri>vupper), and cases where the residuals were less than vlower were defined as having reversed polarity (ri<vlower).

 The violin plot was created using the Seaborn library in Python.
 For absolute differences (|ri| values were used), the parameter cut=0 was utilized in violin plots to truncate the kernel density estimation at the minimum and maximum data points, ensuring that the density tails did not extend beyond the actual data range.
 In contrast, for signed differences (ri values were used), the parameter cut=2 was used, allowing the kernel density estimation to extend beyond the observed data range, providing a smoother and more comprehensive visualization of the data distribution.
 Additionally, to maintain a consistent bandwidth for kernel density estimation in the violin plots, the parameter bw=0.2 was set for all plots. vupper and vlower were used as the 95% CI on the violin plot.
 We used the Student’s t-test to compare the differences in fluorescence intensities between the two groups of interest.
 The statistical analysis was performed using JMP9 software (SAS, USA).

-## Scoring the absence and migration of DTCs
+### Scoring the absence and migration of DTCs

 The presence, absence, and positions of DTCs were determined by direct observation of the fluorescence of mig-24::Venus using epifluorescent microscopy.
 For animals lacking mig-24::Venus, the assessment was made based on gonad arms under Nomarski microscopy for animals that do not have mig-24::Venus.
 These observation was performed at the L4 or young adult stages.
 Initial DTC migratory direction was judged by considering the position and cup shape of the DTCs.
 Anterior and posterior positions of DTCs indicated initial anterior and posterior migration, respectively.
 When DTCs were observed in the center, their migratory direction (which is opposite to the initial migratory direction) was judged by assessing their cup shape.

-## Cell ablation and photoconversion
+### Cell ablation and photoconversion

 The animals were immobilized on slide glasses using 10 mM sodium azide.
 Laser ablation was performed by a MicroPoint system (Photonic Instruments) equipped with a 2 mW pulsed nitrogen laser (model VL-337; Laser Science Inc) exciting Coumarin 440 dye.
 Photoconversion was performed through irradiation with 405 nm laser on Zeiss LSM510 confocal microscope.